Breadcrumbs

 Combine the permissions above to match the work a role is supposed to do.
 Some common patterns:

 • Front-line Care user.
-Only Manage cases.
+Only Access care.
 Works on assigned cases and shared views.
 Cannot change Care settings.

 • Team lead.
-Manage cases, See all cases, Manage views, and Manage case fields.
+Access care, See all cases, Manage views, and Manage case fields.
 Can oversee all cases and shape how the team organizes them, without full administrative control.

 • Care administrator.
 Every permission turned on.
 Full control over Care cases, settings, and reporting.